ahmedelmhnd/op-sign-up-form/README.md

 # op-sign-up-form

-The purpose of this project is to practice and learn how to use forms on html.
+The purpose of this project is to practice and learn how to use forms on html. ;O